What Is Clay Soil: Understanding Properties, Improvement Techniques, Pros & Cons, Uses

 Then place the lid on the top of the jar and shake it aggressively for several minutes, if you want it to mix well so you can set a container on a level surface and leave it alone for 24 hours.

-After, you can see the soil will separate out into different layers as sand are heavy in nature so it places at the bottom of the jar and the middle layer is full of loam, the clay is placed at the top and you should end up with clear water at the top.
+After, you can see the soil will separate out into different layers as sand is heavy in nature so it is placed at the bottom of the jar and the middle layer is full of loam, the clay is placed at the top and you should end up with clear water at the top.

 Read More: What Is Soil Stabilization | Soil Stabilization Methods | Types of Soil Stabilization